thruston/python-tabulate/README.md

     Second  2  3
     Third   3  6

+Finally note that while tabulate supports tables with as many columns as you like, the `arr` verb will only let you manipulate the first 26 because there are only 26 characters in `string.ascii_lowercase`.
+If you need to manipulate more columns, you should transpose your table with `xp` and work on the rows.

+#### Rearrangement with calculated columns

-You can also insert arbitrary calculated columns by putting an expression in curly braces or parentheses
+The `arr` verb also lets you insert arbitrary calculated columns by putting an expression in curly braces or parentheses:

 - `arr ab(a+b)` adds a new column that contains the sum of the values in the first two